 - 1. Abide by the rules and regulations established by the Nursing Program and Sauk Valley Community College.
-Failure to conform to established program policy will necessitate an appearance before faculty and Dean of Health Professions. - 2.
+Failure to conform to established program policy will necessitate an appearance before faculty and dean. - 2.
 Demonstrate a high degree of professionalism and integrity in all activities as a student nurse.
 Social network site postings including clinical experience or nursing program information are also a consideration. - 3.
 Abide by the rules and regulations of the college's "Code of Student Conduct and Disciplinary Procedures" as stated in the College Catalog. - 4.
-Demonstrate integrity in all academic and professional matters. - 5.
-Students found guilty of cheating will be disciplined. - 6.
+Demonstrate integrity in all academic and professional matters. - a.
+Students found guilty of cheating will be disciplined. - b.
 Students with evidence of alcohol/substance abuse will be subject to discipline, which may include dismissal from the nursing program.
 Evidence of alcohol/substance abuse refers to a student who appears to be under the influence of drugs or alcohol during class or clinical.
-The student may be asked to undergo urine drug/ETOH testing at the student's expense.
+The student may be asked to undergo urine drug/alcohol testing at the student's expense.
 The student's emergency contact will be notified to provide transportation to a testing facility.
 Failure to comply or a positive screen without medical explanation will result in class/clinical failure.
-Other disciplinary actions may be determined by the Dean of Student Services and/or the Student Code of Conduct Review Board. - 7.
-Achieve a grade of "C" or better in all major field courses, to be promoted to the next semester/sequence of nursing courses.
-The NRS 113 Math for Meds may be repeated in the subsequent spring semester during NRS 109/110 without disrupting student progression.
-If the course is a prerequisite and/or corequisite for any other NRS courses, the student will be advised as to what impact that may have on his/her program status. - 8.
-If the student has received a failing grade ("F") in the laboratory or clinical portion of the course, the student is not eligible for withdrawal from the course; the failing grade has already been earned and will be submitted with course grades. - 9.
+Other disciplinary actions may be determined by the Dean of Student Services and/or the Student Code of Conduct Review Board.

+- 5. Achieve a grade of "C" or better in all major field courses to be promoted to the next semester/sequence of nursing courses.
+The Math for Meds Unit in NRS 140 may be repeated in the subsequent spring semester, as NRS 113, during NRS 142 without disrupting student progression.
+If the course is a prerequisite and/or corequisite for any other NRS courses, the student will be advised as to what impact that may have on his/her program status. - 6.
+If the student has received a failing grade ("F") in the laboratory or clinical portion of the course, the student is not eligible for withdrawal from the course; the failing grade has already been earned and will be submitted with course grades. - 7.
 If a student fails a NRS course before the semester is completed, such as a failure in lab or clinical, the student may be allowed to complete concurrent course work but must complete a second chance plan for reinstatement to the nursing program before registering for classes the following semester.
-Only one reinstatement is allowed during the nursing program. - 10.
-Demonstrate the ability to apply knowledge of nursing concepts and perform skills safely at the level of nursing in which he/she is currently enrolled. - 11.
-Demonstrate the ability to establish and maintain effective interpersonal relationships with peers, members of the healthcare staff and patients.
+Only one reinstatement is allowed during the nursing program. - 8.
+A comprehensive math final will be administered during NRS 140.
+Those scoring below 79% on this final will be required to successfully complete NRS 113.
+Additionally, a math remediation contract will be implemented for the current and following semester.
+If not followed, the student may be dismissed from the nursing program.
+Transferring to the LPN program will not be an option. - 9.
+ADN students who successfully completed the comprehensive math final in NRS 140 may register for NRS 113 to become more proficient.
+The tutorial may not be audited. - 10.
+Demonstrate the ability to apply knowledge of nursing concepts and skills appropriate to the level of nursing in which he/she is currently enrolled. - 11.
+Demonstrate the ability to establish and maintain effective interpersonal relationships with peers, members of the hospital staff and patients.

-Rev. 6/06; 6/10 5/13; 5/14, 5/16, 4/2023
+Rev. 6/06; 6/10 5/13; 5/14, 5/16; 5/20, 10/21; 04/22,5/24